Your pathology report for borderline phyllodes tumour of the breast

 Tumor extension

-Borderline phyllodes tumors originate within breast tissue and may grow to a large size, occasionally distorting or stretching the breast.
+Borderline phyllodes tumors start within breast tissue and may grow to a large size, occasionally distorting or stretching the breast.
 While these tumors do not commonly invade deeper breast tissue layers extensively or spread to distant organs, local growth can sometimes affect nearby breast structures and skin.

 Margins